 It is the job of the chiropractor to find the hypo-mobile joints (joints with scar tissue) and mobilise them.
 This takes the form of an adjustment.
 An adjustment is a force applied to a joint that is both fast and of low amplitude.
 A “cracking” sound is heard as a bubble of gas is formed within the joint.
 This is completely harmless, and the gas is resorbed by the body within 15 minutes.
-The end result is a joint that is moving normally.
+The end result is a joint that is moving more normally.
 Generally this results in immediate relief of pain because there is more flexibility, and less tension in the joints.

 However the inflammation is still present in the joints and pain is still felt at the end of the range of movement.
-If the same restricted or hypo-mobile joint is adjusted regularly over the following three weeks, the inflammation subsides and the body is returned to optimum physical functioning.
+If the same restricted or hypo-mobile joint is adjusted regularly over the following few weeks, the inflammation subsides and the body is returned to optimum physical functioning.
 Repeated adjustments are necessary, as the inflammation that remains in the joints causes further scar tissue to form and restrict normal movement.